bitprj/devrel/Charades_Game_In_JavaScript/Charades Game In JavaScript final blog.md

 ![](https://i.imgur.com/2rYdVql.png)

 **in JavaScript**
-When the button is clicked, we want the buttons and the text to disappear and the countdown timer to show up.
-Therefore, **inside each function**, we  use `.classList.toggle` to hide the text, and change button style to `"hidden"` to hide buttons.
+When the button is clicked, we want the buttons and the text to disappear, but the countdown timer to show up.
+Therefore, inside both functions `time()` and `word()`, we need to hide the texts and the buttons.

 Here we take `time()` for example, and the `word()` is implemented in the exact same way.

 1. Hide Text:
 To select the text boxes, we set a variable `var element = document.getElementById("intro-words");`.
-Then, we modify the style of this element into `"hide"`.
+Then, we modify the style of this element into `"hide"` by using `.classList.toggle()`.
 Do the same for the `"intro-time"` text box.

 ![](https://i.imgur.com/0NXOPNd.png)